-Prof Ruth Wilson MD CCFP FCFP is a Canadian Family Physician, elected the president of the WONCA North America region for the period 2013 to 2016.
+Prof Ruth Wilson MD CCFP FCFP is a Canadian Family Physician, elected the president of the WONCA North America region for the period 2013-16 and 2016-18

 Dr Wilson is a practising family physician and educator.
 A professor of family medicine at Queen’s University, she was Chair of the department for ten years.
 Her practice as a family physician includes eleven years in remote communities in Canada, and twenty three years in Kingston, Ontario, where she includes obstetrics in her practice.

 A graduate of the University of Toronto Faculty of Medicine in 1976, she did further postgraduate training in family medicine and anesthesia, and received Certification in the College of Family Physicians of Canada, in 1980.

 She is currently Vice President Medical and Academic Affairs at Providence Care, a hospital in Kingston.
 From 2001-2004, she served as Chair of the Ontario Family Health Network, a provincial government agency created to implement primary care reform in Ontario.